Everyone may have this issue, especially when beginning to use Raspberry Pi.

 I also recommend a complete SD card backup regularly to be safe.

-And try to not use cheap SD cards for this kind of critical setup (check my recommended products page for up-to-date advice).
+Even if you are cautious of how you stop your Raspberry Pi, you can’t completely avoid power outages.
+And try not to use cheap SD cards for this kind of critical setup (check my recommended products page for up-to-date advice).

+This way you can copy all readable files to your computer.
 Then install your operating system (on a new SD card if possible) and install all the services you need.

 Once done, you can transfer your configuration files and data to the Raspberry Pi as before.